 “My favorite high-protein recipe is Chicken Adobo with quinoa and roasted kale,” Wetzel said.
 “I love it because I get protein from both the chicken and the quinoa, and the adobo sauce mixes nicely with the quinoa.
 I like to eat it on a day when I’m working my legs extra hard or when I do a heavy strength training day in the afternoon after a long run in the morning.”

 |6 oz. canned tuna||40|

 |3 oz. salmon||23|

 How Much Protein Should I Eat?
 Timing is Everything

 Strategically, timing your meals and snacks (and front-loading them with protein) will help your body adapt to workouts and may help enhance recovery, no matter what type of exercise you’re doing.

 30 Minutes Before Your Workout: It’s important to have a light snack to help prevent fatigue and improve performance.
 Try an apple or a pear with nut butter, a glass of chocolate milk, or a serving of chia pudding topped with nuts.

 30 Minutes After Your Workout: It’s also key to replenish your muscles with protein and carbohydrates within a half hour of exercise to stimulate muscle building and repair, and help decrease muscle breakdown.
-Some great grab-and-go options are CLIF® BUILDER’S® bar with 20g of plant-powered protein from soy, turkey and cheese roll-ups, a peanut butter and jelly sandwich, or raise a glass of CLIF® Recovery Protein Drink Mix.
+Our favorite grab-and-go option is the Kashi GO Crunchy Peanuts & Peanut Butter Protein Bar with 12g of plant-powered protein from pea, peanuts and almonds.

 2 to 3 Hours After Exercise: Eat a balanced meal to ensure you’re filling up your nutrient tanks and replenishing muscle protein stores for the next 24 hours.